RudderStack raises $5M seed round for its open-source Segment competitor – TechCrunch

 Mitra argues that RudderStack is different from its competitors thanks to its focus on developers, its privacy and security options and its focus on being a data warehouse first, without creating yet another data silo.

 “Our competitors provide tools for analytics, audience segmentation, etc. on top of the data they keep,” he said.
 “That works well if you are a small startup, but larger enterprises have a ton of other data sources — at 8×8 we had our own internal billing system, for example — and you want to combine this internal data with the event stream data — that you collect via RudderStack or competitors — to create a 360-degree view of the customer and act on that.
-This becomes very difficult with the SaaS hosted data model of our competitors — you won’t be sending all your internal data to these cloud vendors.”
+This becomes very difficult with the SaaS-hosted data model of our competitors — you won’t be sending all your internal data to these cloud vendors.”

-Part of its appeal, of course, is the open-source nature of RudderStack, whose GitHub repository now has over 1,700 stars for the main RudderStack server.
+Part of its appeal, of course, is the open-source nature of RudderStack, whose GitHub repository now has more than 1,700 stars for the main RudderStack server.
 Mitra credits getting on the front page of HackerNews for its first sale.
 On that day, it received over 500 GitHub stars, a few thousand clones and a lot of signups for its hosted app.
 “One of those signups turned out to be our first paid customer.
-They were already a competitor’s customer but it wasn’t scaling up so were looking to build something inhouse.
+They were already a competitor’s customer, but it wasn’t scaling up so were looking to build something in-house.
 That’s when they found us and started working with us,” he said.

-Since it is open source, companies can run RudderStack anyway they want, but like most similar open-source companies, RudderStack offers multiple hosting options itself, too, that include cloud hosting, starting at $2,000 per month, with unlimited sources and destination.
+Because it is open source, companies can run RudderStack anyway they want, but like most similar open-source companies, RudderStack offers multiple hosting options itself, too, that include cloud hosting, starting at $2,000 per month, with unlimited sources and destination.

 Current users include IFTTT, Mattermost, MarineTraffic, Torpedo and Wynn Las Vegas.